ntop/ntopng/doc/src/basic_concepts/alerts.rst

   Alert of a Network Interface with an Unexpected Behavior

-Behavior alerts are new types of alerts introduced lately.
-Differently from the usual alerts, configured using a static threshold, they have the ability to learn throught the time and change their threshold dinamically.
+Unlike other alert families, usually based on a static threshold or check, bahavioral checks have the ability to learn throught the time and change their threshold dinamically.

 This is achived by using one of the three foresighting alghoritm developed by nDPI: Simple Exponential Smoothing, Double Exponential Smoothing, Triple Exponential Smoothing (Holt-Winters alghoritm).